fraserxu/electron-pdf/README.md

     -c | --css                 String - The path to custom CSS -b | --printBackground     Boolean - Whether to print CSS backgrounds. false - true
-    -s | --printSelectionOnly  Boolean - Whether to print selection only false - default
     -p | --pageSize            String - Can be A3, A4, A5, Legal, Letter, Tabloid or an Object containing height and width in microns
                                 "A4" - default
     -l | --landscape           Boolean - true for landscape, false for portrait.